pigeons56/pigeons56/README.md

 Upon stumbling upon this page, you are now a rat 🐀.
 Your objective is to get to the cheese (C).
-Upon obtaining the cheese, you may return to writing poor commit messages.
+Once you obtain the cheese, you may return to writing poor commit messages.

 <pre>
               █████████████████████████████████████████████████████████████████